Macular Drusen

 "Early, dry AMD can be prevented, slowed, and even reversed with diet and lifestyle changes.
 In its early stages, progression to blindness can be prevented with appropriate nutritional interventions."

-Click here to learn more: Macular Degeneration Prevention
+Click here to learn more: Macular Degeneration Prevention.

-Go from Macular Drusen to Macular Degeneration Symptoms
+Go Back to Macular Degeneration Symptoms

 √ Prevention of Macular Degeneration?